 Those who lingered on and continued to write simply had to make the best of things.
 With all three boys finally over the age of consent, smut became more popular than ever before.
 Whereas “erotica” was often kept entirely separate from other stories, or strongly warned for when it wasn’t, adult material started to be integrated into more and more mainstream stories.
 Sites such as HansonErotica.com, HansonPorn.com and LustJunkie.com were among the first to embrace the smutty side, rather than keeping it hidden and secret.

 Although incestuous hanfic had a small presence from the beginning, it was generally quite seperate from the rest of the fandom.
 Akimbie’s story On My Own, written during this era, was one of the first to achieve widespread popularity, though it was not the first ever.
-It was predated by Oh God and many of Candystix’s stories, as well as some of the early stories posted on gay sites such as Nifty.org and as part of Yellow Walkie Talkie.
+It was predated by Oh, God and many of Candystix’s stories, as well as some of the early stories posted on sites such as Nifty.org and Yellow Walkie Talkie.

-Alternative universe stories allowed fans to carry on even in light of a reality that was less than ideal.
+Alternative universe stories allowed fans to carry on even in light of a reality that was less than ideal, while others found new inspiration in the fanfic-like turn reality had taken.
 The fandom shrank, to be sure, but carried on.

 Underneath Era, 2004-2006